-All the money raised by the Ebay auction will be split 50:50 between the two charities to spend on their vital work with children.
+Money raised from the eBay auction will be split fifty-fifty between the two charities to spend on their vital work with children.